9 Impressive Benefits of Coffee

 Health Benefits of Coffee

 Cognitive Health: It is widely known that coffee helps to sharpen focus and increase attention by stimulating the brain with caffeine.
 While this can sometimes result in a mental crash if too much coffee is consumed, the regular process of drinking caffeinated coffee has been shown to protect a cognitive health and prevent mental degradation as we age.
-In fact, studies have shown that elderly people who consume coffee on a regular, moderate basis are 60% less likely to develop Alzheimer’s and dementia.
+In fact, studies have shown that elderly people who consume it on a regular, moderate basis are 60% less likely to develop Alzheimer’s and dementia.
 Keeping those synapses firing with some caffeine isn’t a bad idea!

 Cardiovascular Health: Although too much caffeine can put strain on your cardiovascular system, research has revealed that regular coffee drinkers can actually reduce their risk of having a stroke, and in females, coffee seems to decrease the risk of heart disease.
 While it can increase blood pressure, that is more of a temporary side effect, rather than a permanent effect, and temporarily raised blood pressure does not mean that a stroke or heart disease is inevitable.
 It can often work to clear out the system and keep your cardiovascular system functioning at a high level.